zofuthan/poclbm/README.txt

 What is it not?
 ---------------

-poclbm-gui does not replace the standard Bitcoin client from bitcoin.org - you still need that program to view your account balance and send transactions.
+GUIMiner does not replace the standard Bitcoin client from bitcoin.org - you still need that program to view your account balance and send transactions.
 It is not a server, so it has to connect either to a mining pool, or to your computer's 'bitcoin.exe' if mining solo.